 - Set goals, giving yourself clear deadlines to help you hit your targets.

-- Keep yourself in line by regularly checking in and making sure your actions are in lines with your goals.
+- Keep yourself in line by regularly checking in and making sure your actions are in line with your goals.

 - Set reminders to make sure you don’t drift back into old habits and routines.